pingcap/docs-cn/system-variables.md

 ### max_connections

 - Scope: GLOBAL
-- Persists to cluster: No
+- Persists to cluster: No, only applicable to the current TiDB instance that you are connecting to.
 - Type: Integer
 - Default value: `0`
 - Range: `[0, 100000]`